Aeromus/Aeromus/README.md

 ### [MPI Password Cracker](https://github.com/Aeromus/MPIPasswordCracker)
 ![C++](https://img.shields.io/badge/-C++-00599C?style=for-the-badge&logo=C%2B%2B&logoColor=ffffff)

-As it says on a the tin, this was a password cracker using the MPI multiprocessing libary.
-The project was a collaberation between me and a classmate.
+As it says on the tin, this was a password cracker using the MPI multiprocessing library.
+The project was a collaboration  between me and a classmate.
 The project is currently configured to crack passwords encoded in MD5 by attempting to hash every possible string until it comes across a match.
-Its not the most eligant method but the brute force approach shows off how multiprocessing can be used to decrease compute time.
+It's not the most elegant  method but the brute force approach shows off how multiprocessing can be used to decrease compute time.
 </details>

 ## What I use